Dreadbot/Dreadbots2022/vision/README.md

 with fisheyes.
 The immense radial distortion presented the first, and the largest, roadblock.
 Within the center of a fisheye lens the image comes out clearly.
 As a point moves to the edge of the image sensor, it gets exponentially distorted, and that distortion makes image processing borderline impossible.
 Once we worked to undistort the images we were getting, the next problem involved image-stitching for drivers.
-Generic panoramic stitching involving perspective warping from feature mapping + homography mapping proved too expensive resourcefully, so a cheap method was developed to put two images together by linearly gradienting their transparencies in/out of each other in their overlap zones.
+Generic panoramic stitching involving perspective warping from feature matching + homography mapping proved too expensive resourcefully, so a cheap method was developed to put two images together by linearly gradienting their transparencies in/out of each other in their overlap zones.
 The final problem was to discern a method to derive real-world information from the fisheye lenses, considering normal pinhole projection wouldn't work.
 The relationship shown in Fig. 2b in https://www.isprs.org/proceedings/xxxvi/5-W8/Paper/PanoWS_Berlin2005_Schwalbe.pdf was tested and held true.
 While the two elementary angles given, yaw and